Diversity in Nashville

 American Baptist College

 The idea of a seminary for the training of Black Baptist ministers grew out of a conversation between National Baptist leaders and Dr. O.L.
 Hailey.
 In 1914, the National Baptist Convention and Southern Baptist Convention met together and recommended that the college be established in Memphis, Tennessee.
 It was later decided to establish the College in Nashville.
 American Baptist College formally opened its doors for the training of Christian workers under the name of the American Baptist Theological Seminary on September 14, 1924.
-Now a Historically Black College with a liberal arts emphasis, ABC aims to educate, graduate, and prepare diverse students regardless of their age, class, ethnicity, gender, or race for Christian leadership, service, and social justice in the world.
+Now a Historically Black College with a liberal arts emphasis, ABC aims to educate, graduate, and prepare diverse students, regardless of their age, class, ethnicity, gender, or race, for Christian leadership, service, and social justice in the world.

 Fisk University

-Fisk University is the oldest institution of higher learning in Nashville and home to the world-renowned Fisk Jubilee Singers.
+Fisk University is the oldest institution of higher learning in Nashville and is home to the world-renowned Fisk Jubilee Singers.
 In 1865, three men — John Ogden, the Reverend Erastus Milo Cravath, and the Reverend Edward P. Smith — established the Fisk School in Nashville.
 The school was named in honor of General Clinton B. Fisk of the Tennessee Freedmen's Bureau, who provided the new institution with facilities in former Union Army barracks near what is now Nashville's Union Station.
 In these facilities, Fisk convened its first classes on January 9, 1866, with students ranging in age from seven to seventy.

 Notable Alumni Include: W. E. B. Du Bois (author, civil rights activist, historian), Ida B. Wells (journalist, educator, civil rights leader), Rep. John Lewis (congressman, civil rights leader), Marion Barry (politician, long-time DC Mayor), James Weldon Johnson (writer, activist, songwriter), Nikki Giovanni (poet, writer, activist), Dr. Johnetta Cole (anthropologist, educator, college president), Aaron Douglas (artist, educator), Judith Jamison (dancer, choreographer), Matthew Knowles (Record Executive and Beyonce’s father), Kim Whitley (comedian, actress), Mandisa (music artist), and many others.